onefact/handbook.payless.health/pages/index.md

 - **Contribute**

-  Email us your stories about paying for health care at [stories@payless.health](mailto:stories@payless.health).
+  Email us your stories about paying (or being unable to pay) for health care at [stories@payless.health](mailto:stories@payless.health).

 - **Get help**